+- i) Locating a representative and/or interpreter

+- ii) Completing a training session

+- iii) Receiving necessary medical treatment

+- iv) Obtaining photo identification

-- i) Locating a representative and/or interpreter; - ii) Completing a training session - iii) Receiving necessary medical treatment; or - iv) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the representative of the ISU.
+- v) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the ISU.

 In any case, after notification, the Skater must be accompanied at all times by a representative of the Sample Collection Authority who shall be of the same gender.